RedBeardLab/zeeSQL-doc/docs/references.md

 The statement is executed if and only if [`sqlite3_stmt_readonly`][sqlite_readonly] returns true.

-If you need to execute the same query over and over it is a good idea to create a statement and use [`REDISQL.QUERY_STATEMENT`][query_statement].
+This command is exactly like `ZEESQL.EXEC ...
+READ_ONLY` however it can be executed against Redis replicas.

-**Complexity**: Similar to [`REDISQL.EXEC`][exec], however, if a statement is not read-only it is aborted immediately and it does return an appropriate error.
+**Complexity**: Similar to [`ZEESQL.EXEC`][exec], however, if a statement is not read-only it is aborted immediately and it does return an appropriate error.

 **See also**: